Why a Dedicated Euphonium Teacher or Mentor Matters

 Music Stores and Repair Shops

-Local music stores that sell euphoniums often keep a list of instructors.
-Brass repair technicians also know who in the area plays seriously – they see everyone’s instruments.
-A polite request at the counter can yield a name you wouldn’t find online.
+Local music stores that sell euphoniums almost always maintain a list of local instructors.
+Brass repair technicians are an underrated resource—they see everyone's instruments and know who in the area plays at a high level.
+A polite request at the counter can reveal a private teacher you would never find through an online search.

 Red Flags and Green Flags When Evaluating a Teacher